aristanetworks/anta/documentation/tests_eos.functions.md

 verify_memory_utilization(device, enable_password)
 ```

-Verifies the device memory utilization is less than 75%.
+Verifies the memory utilization is less than 75%.